About

 Amenities

-The nostalgic Nevada Gulch Lodge is home to the famous Dark Horse Saloon.
-Daily lift tickets are also available for purchase in Freshies’ at Nevada Gulch Lodge; however, rentals and lessons are not available at this location.
+The nostalgic Nevada Gulch Lodge offers a unique mountain atmosphere and is home to the famous Dark Horse Saloon.
+Guests may also purchase daily lift tickets at Freshies’ inside Nevada Gulch Lodge, though rentals and lessons are available exclusively through Stewart Lodge.

 Ski Season & Hours